Post Summary: Things to do in Japan

 Visit the Hiroshima Peace Memorial Museum

-If you only have one day in Hiroshima you should pay a visit to the Peace Memorial.
+If you only have one day in Hiroshima, you should visit the Peace Memorial.
 For better or worse, Hiroshima is famous as being the first-ever place where an atomic weapon was used against people.
 It happened on the morning of August 6, 1945.
 In an instant, much of the city was obliterated, and 70,000 people were killed.
 A further 70,000 suffered fatal injuries as a result of the blast.
 Radiation sickness affected countless more.

 Go to the Atomic Bomb Dome